Police raided the homes of Sözcü newspaper’s owner and employees on May 19, 2017 for allegedly commiting crimes for FETÖ.

 At the hearing on January 18, 2019, the court ruled the merger of the two files, and scheduled the first hearing of the merged trial for March 12, 2019.
 However, the hearing was held on March 15, 2019.
 Before the hearing on April 18, 2019, the prosecutor submitted his judicial opinion requesting prison sentences.
 The 7. hearing of the case was held on October 28, 2019.
 In consideration of the changes introduced by the judiciary reform package, the court sent the file back to the public prosecutor for examination.
 The trial was adjourned until December 27.

 In the decisive hearing of the case, Necati Doğru and Emin Çölaşan were sentenced to 3 years 6 months 15 days of imprisonment.
 Metin Yılmaz and Mustafa Çetin were sentenced to 3 years 4 months and Bekir Gökmen Ulu and Yücel Arı were sentenced to 1 year 13 months of imprisonment.
 All the sentences were given on the grounds of “knowingly and willingly aiding FETÖ/PDY armed terrorist organisation”.
 Mediha Olgun was acquitted.
 Burak Akbay’s case was separated.
-The case will be sent to the higher court.

 Press in Arrest is a database, monitoring, documentation and collective memory study of Press Research Association.